hungaikev/faq/src/main/scala/com/lightbend/faq/streams/blogs/README.md

  2) Transform and merge data into one record
  3) Make web service call (to machine learning API)
  4) Write files or database inserts

+#### Moving Data from Cassandra to s3 in a compressed format and then back to Cassandra.

 #### Testing streaming-data systems